5 Automated Text Messages Necessary for Every Ecommerce Site

 But how wrong they were!
-The reach, versatility, and cost-effectiveness of SMS have long been hugely underestimated, particularly in its marketing potential, where incredible open rates (98%) and engagement (29%) have turned it into an essential marketing channel for any successful ecommerce business.
+The reach, versatility, and cost-effectiveness of SMS have long been hugely underestimated, particularly in its marketing potential.
+Text messages earn incredible open rates (98%) and the engagement (29%) of texts have turned it into an essential marketing tool for any successful ecommerce business.

-This article takes a deeper look at automated SMS marketing, exploring its various benefits while finding out how best to harness its vast potential.
+This article takes a deeper look at automated SMS marketing, exploring its various benefits while finding out how best to harness the vast potential of sending automatic text messages.
 We will also present some real-world use cases, so you can get the ball rolling on your own campaigns!

-Auto text messaging is just that: pre-written SMS sent out on a pre-determined schedule or when triggered by a planned event.
+Auto text messaging is just that: you send automated text messages on a pre-determined schedule or when triggered by a planned event.

-This way, you can reach your audience directly in their pockets, at exactly the most opportune times for your message to be seen.
+This way, you can reach your contacts directly on their phones, at exactly the most opportune times for your message to be seen.
 With over 90% of SMS messages being read within 3 minutes of receipt, you can offer actionable, personalized content that encourages an instant response.

 5 Benefits of Automated Text Messages

 SMS marketing expenses are considerably lower than boosting posts on social media or launching retargeting campaigns, for example.
-With a massive reach of more than 5 billion daily users worldwide and international SMS rates at an all-time low, you are no longer limited by geography when it comes to sending automated text messages.
+With a massive reach of more than 5 billion daily users worldwide and international SMS rates at an all-time low, you are no longer limited by geography when it comes to send automatic text messages.

-No more lingering in the inbox, or even worse – the dreaded junk mail.
-Text messages are received instantly, and most importantly, they’re read almost immediately too.
-This makes SMS campaigns ideal for introducing a sense of exclusivity and urgency that no other marketing channel can match, and might explain why a full one-third of SMS recipients react to text message CTAs with 47% making a purchase.
+No more lingering in the inbox, or even worse—the dreaded junk mail.
+Text messages are received instantly by your contacts, and most importantly, they’re read almost immediately too.
+This makes automated texting ideal for introducing a sense of exclusivity and urgency that no other marketing channel can match, and might explain why a full one-third of SMS recipients react to text message CTAs with 47% making a purchase.

 3. Sky-High Open and Engagement Rates

 With 70% of customers saying that an SMS immediately earns their attention, it’s no surprise that SMS is way ahead of email when it comes to open and engagement rates.
-This is partly down to notifications – text messages are seen as more personal and are more likely to appear directly on a phone’s screen than an email.
+This is partly down to reminders—texts messages are seen as more personal and are more likely to appear directly on a contact’s phone screen than an email.

 4. Simple Set-Up

-You don’t need a graphic designer for an SMS campaign, they are quick and easy to set up and execute – it’s only a short text after all!
+You don’t need a graphic designer for an SMS campaign, they are quick and easy to set up and execute—it’s only a short texts after all!
 However, we all know how important images are for ecommerce businesses, which brings us to our final benefit…

 5. Ease of Integration with Other Channels